 On this blog we share posts from the PHM team and other experts, with behind the scenes stories, coverage of PHM's exhibitions and events, and highlights from the museum's unique collection.

-The history of the Socialist Feminism Movement illustrated by examples of feminist print culture from the museum’s rich collection.
+PhD student Amy Todd discusses her research on the history of the Socialist Feminism Movement illustrated by examples of feminist print culture from the museum’s rich collection.

 An insight into the Greenham Common Peace Camp, the protest against nuclear weapons at RAF Greenham from 5 September 1981 until 5 September 2000.